-9.19 There is a shortfall of burial and crematoria facilities in Fylde.
+9.24 There are four sites classified as churchyards or cemeteries, equating to over 11 Ha of provision in Fylde.
+The largest contributor to burial provision in Fylde is Lytham Park Cemetery and Crematorium, which is 10.48 Ha in size.
+All cemeteries in Fylde were assessed as high value in the borough, in the Open Space Study Update, 2016, reflecting that generally provision has cultural / heritage value and provide a sense of place to the local community.
+However, there is a shortfall of burial and crematoria facilities in Fylde.
 Most churchyard burial grounds have closed and demand for municipal burial land is increasing.
-The existing supply of burial land at Lytham Park Cemetery is estimated to be 10 to 15 years.
+The existing supply of burial land at Lytham Park Cemetery and Crematorium is estimated to be 10 to 15 years.
 This estimate is with the scheme to extend, which is in the budget but which is to be delivered shortly.
 Without this there is only about 3 years supply left.
+To ensure Lytham Park Cemetery continues to be able to offer multi faith burials in the long term, it is essential that a 50 year supply of burial land is secured adjacent to the existing site.

-- 9.20 The council will issue the new Playing Pitch Strategy, the Facilities Review and the updated Open Space, Sport and Recreation Study after the consultation into the Revised Preferred Option version, but before the Publication version of the Local Plan is issued.
-This will provide up-to-date evidence of the sports and recreation requirements of the borough. - 9.21 The council are engaged with LCC to determine what additional childcare and library services are required to support the level of growth set out in the Revised Preferred Option version of the Local Plan.
+- 9.25 The council has issued the new Playing Pitch Strategy, the Built Facilities Review and the Open Space Study Update, 2016.
+These three documents provide up-to-date evidence of the sports, recreation and open space requirements of the borough.
+Any shortfall in the provision or quality of open spaces or sport or recreation facilities will be met over the lifetime of the Plan. - 9.26 The council is engaged with LCC to determine what additional childcare and library services are required to support the quantum and distribution of development identified in the Local Plan.